About us

 Our story

-Joey, Hannah and Peter all connected a few years ago while Joey and Hannah were living and working at Red Shirt Farm in the Berkshires.
+Joey, Hannah and Peter all connected a few years ago while Joey and Hannah were living and working on a farm in the Berkshires.
 We share a collective curiosity and eagerness about agriculture, a zeal for cooking elaborate feasts, and an interest in having a beneficial impact on our local and collective food systems.

 Our initial conversations inspired a search for land to farm all over Massachusetts.
 Joey, who grew up here in Princeton, came upon this field both by a stroke of good luck and through the kind support of our neighbors and the Princeton Land Trust.
 The land where we grow food is located on ancestral Nipmuc lands, and then in the 18th and 19th centuries was farmed by the Davis family.
 They built a cottage on the land, and though this cottage has since burned down, the foundations can still be seen today.
 The land was sold in 1870 to the Mirick family who have thoughtfully maintained the land and have supported our efforts to farm with a long-term lease.
 As we begin our farm, we are indebted to our wonderful support networks of mentors, farmers, families and friends.